-- 2.1 Performance: Exhibit a thorough understanding of small Unmanned Aircraft Systems (sUAS) performance topics: - a. function of flight controllers, - b. types of control, - c. performance and efficiency related to sUAS operations, - d. propulsion and power, and - e. operating limits. - 2.2 Pilot in Command: Explain the responsibility and authority of the pilot in command (PIC) for a small Unmanned Aircraft Systems (sUAS) mission.
-Demonstrate the PIC responsibilities for each step of a flight (pre-flight, normal in-flight, abnormal in-flight, emergency in-flight, and post-flight). - 2.3 Weather: Evaluate weather reports from various sources, including METAR and Terminal Aerodrome Forecasts, to interpret projected weather conditions for operating small Unmanned Aircraft Systems (sUAS).
-Explain the various weather conditions' impacts on sUAS operations. - 2.4 Night Operations: Explain night operations with a small Unmanned Aircraft System (sUAS).
-Plan the various steps of a night mission with a sUAS.
+- 2.1 Performance: Exhibit a thorough understanding of small Unmanned Aircraft Systems (sUAS) performance topics: - a. function of flight controllers. - b. t∓ypes of control, - c. performance and efficiency related to sUAS operations. - d. pPropulsion and power, and - e. o⊖perating limits. - 2.2 Pilot in Command: Explain the responsibility and authority of the pilot in command (PIC) for a small Unmanned Aircraft Systems (sUAS) mission.
+Demonstrate the PIC responsibilities for each step of a flight (pre-flight, normal in-flight, abnormal in-flight, emergency in-flight, and post flightpost-flight). - 2.3 Weather: Evaluate weather reports from various sources, including METAR and Terminal Aerodrome Forecasts, to interpret projected weather conditions for operating small Unmanned Aircraft Systems (sUAS).
+Explain the various weather condition conditions' impacts on sUAS operations. - 2.4 Night Operations: Explain night operations with a small Unmanned Aircraft System (sUAS).
+Plan the various steps of a night missions a night mission with a sUAS.